Hesenjan-Ubul/pythonSeleniumProject/README.md

 # Python Selenium Test Automation Framework

-This repository contains a test automation framework written in Python, using pytest, Selenium, and the Page Object Model (POM) for web page abstraction.
+This repository contains a test automation framework written in Python, using pytest, Selenium, and the Page Object Model (POM) for web page abstraction, targeting the Mahara.org web application as example Web App.

 ## Overview